jupyter/accessibility/docs/resources/map-jupyterlab-frontend-architecture/README.md

 ### A tab in the right sidebar

 See left sidebar tab.
-The idea is basically the same.
+The idea is essentially the same.

 Node-to-node CSS selector path for this node: